 Professional experience and professional development are of the utmost importance in translation and interpreting training.
-We therefore try to provide as many opportunities for students and practicing interpreters and translators to develop and refine their skills.
-Students are strongly encouraged to undertake an internship with one of our many industry partners and to become familiar with resources such as the TICPD portal.
+We therefore provide many opportunities for students and practising interpreters and translators to develop and refine their skills.
+Students are strongly encouraged to undertake an internship with one of our industry partners and to become familiar with resources such as the TICPD portal.

-Interpreters and translators may improve their work through the Professional Development Short Course Program developed in partnership with the Office of Multicultural Affairs and Citizenship and supported by the Department of Health, Victoria.
-This program addresses the issues, practices and techniques of translation and interpreting in specialized areas such as the community, legal, health, mental health and technology fields and is delivered in both metropolitan and regional Victoria.
-See Short Courses for details about the next short course available.
+Interpreters and translators may improve their work through the Professional Development Short Course Program developed in partnership with the Multicultural Affairs and Social Cohesion Division of the Department of Premier and Cabinet, Victoria.
+This program addresses the issues, practices and techniques of translation and interpreting in specialised areas such as the community, legal, health, mental health and technology fields.

 Questionnaire on live subtitling for the ILSA project

 The EU-funded ILSA (Interlingual Live Subtitling for Access) Project is currently trying to identify the profile of the interlingual live subtitler.
 During the first stage, they have developed a set of surveys to gather information related to the current landscape of intralingual and interlingual live subtitling.